yuyan-z/BayesUCB-river/readme.md

 The "init.py" file is there to serve as an example of how to use the Bayes UCB class.

 # References
-"On Bayesian Upper Confidence Bounds for Bandit Problems", Emilie Kaufmann, 2012.
+[1] Kaufmann, Emilie, Olivier Cappé, and Aurélien Garivier.
+"On Bayesian upper confidence bounds for bandit problems."
+Artificial intelligence and statistics.
+PMLR, 2012.